mincong-h/mincong-h.github.io/_posts/2023-05-29-wechat-networking.md

 ## Introduction

-If you were born in China or live there, you must be familiar with WeChat.
+If you are born in China or live there, you must be familiar with WeChat.
 WeChat (微信) is a Chinese instant messaging, social media, and mobile payment app developed by Tencent.
 But do you ever wonder: what happens when you use WeChat?
 What kinds of interactions it has with the server?
 What are the